 Definition

 Soft fork activation refers to the mechanisms that coordinate when a backward-compatible consensus rule change takes effect across the Bitcoin network.
-A soft fork only tightens rules, so upgraded nodes accept a subset of what old nodes would, and the change must be deployed carefully to avoid splitting the chain.
-Several activation designs have been used over Bitcoin's history, each reacting to the shortcomings of the last.
+A soft fork only tightens rules — blocks valid under the new rules remain valid to old nodes — but the transition must still be choreographed carefully: if some miners enforce new rules while others build on blocks that violate them, the chain can split.
+Bitcoin has iterated through several activation designs over its history, each one a reaction to the shortcomings and politics of the last, and the sequence is itself a study in leaderless coordination.

 From flag days to version bits